syncfusion-content/maui-docs/MAUI/Polar-Charts/Appearance.md

 ### Custom PaletteBrushes

-[SfPolarChart]() provides support to define own brushes for the chart with preferred order by using the [PaletteBrushes]() property, as shown in the following code example.
+The [SfPolarChart]() provides support for defining custom brushes for the chart in a preferred order using the [PaletteBrushes]() property, as illustrated in the following code example.

 {% tabs %}